 - Design a curriculum to ensure concepts from each big idea are revisited regularly and build overtime.
 Don’t crowd the curriculum.

-- Create summative assessments that require students to use big idea thinking to explain concepts.
+- Create tasks and assessments that require students to use big idea thinking to explain concepts.

 The 10 big ideas of science education